 “Angel,” John said, “this is the best possible outcome.
 If you help them, you can walk out of here free and clear.
 Ronnie feels the same way; we recommend that you accept this deal.
 Give them what they want.”

 “Angel,” Carolina said, “Consider the national security aspect of all this.
 You’ve alerted us to the prospect that organized crime may be penetrating our government, industrial, and financial computer infrastructures.
 Teach us how to secure our systems.
-We can then run with that and help you bring down these criminals.”
+We can run with that and help you bring down these criminals.”

-Angel glanced to Mac.
+Angel glanced at Mac.
 He gave her a “Hell yes, do it” nod of his head.

 “All right, I will agree to this.”